dhis2/docker-deployment/README.md

 Potentially adjust the generated `.env` file to your needs.
 However, it's highly recommended not to change the generated values of the password variables.

+Documentation for the environment variables can be found [here](docs/environment-variables.md).

 ### Automatic Certificate Management Environment

 The acme file needs to be owned, only writable, by the same user running Traefik